From first year life sciences to public health research with anthropology science

 If there is one thing I have learned throughout my time in undergrad, it's that sometimes people can be discouraging and say things like "what are you going to do with an anthropology degree?"
 Anthropology is a large discipline with various trajectories students can take.
 Check out the UTMAS website, reach out to your professors to ask them questions about careers and paths within anthropology.
 There's so much opportunity and potential, and it's only what you make of it, so be bold and take initiative!

-Icons by the Noun Project.
+Icons from the Noun Project.